fmassonn/cols-cyclisme/README.md

   2. Export as GPX
   3. Place in ./data/

 Routes are chosen starting from the lowest point (river) nearby or according to websites.

-The routes are the ones of the last climb from the Tour de France.
+The routes are the ones of the last climb from the Tour de France as of 2020

 Paste colors: https://visme.co/blog/pastel-colors/